Super Lawyers - Badge

 A third-party claim is filed against the insurance company of someone else.
 For instance, this could be filing a claim with the insurance companies the farm owner uses for business liability and auto insurance.

-Workers’ Compensation Claim
+Workers’ Compensation Benefits

 Wrongful Death Claim

 Unfortunately, many farm workers die from farm accidents each year.
 Our wrongful death attorneys can help families file a claim on behalf of the deceased.
-The types of damages that can be recovered include funeral and burial expenses, loss of consortium, and financial damages.
+The types of damages that can be recovered include funeral and burial expenses, loss of consortium, and financial damages,

 Compensation an Experienced Farm Accident Lawyer Can Help You Recover